THE BOILERPLATE: HOW TO USE

 Stony Brook’s Staller Center for the Arts offers a rich program of theater, dance, classical music and popular entertainment throughout the year.
 The center hosts master classes and concerts by the world-renowned Emerson String Quartet, our resident artists.
 Each summer, the Stony Brook Film Festival brings leading and emerging independent filmmakers and fans to campus.

-Stony Brook’s Department of Athletics supports 18 Division I varsity intercollegiate athletic programs that compete at the highest level within the NCAA.
-Our world-class facilities include the 8,300-seat Kenneth P. LaValle Stadium, and a sports complex housing the 4,000-seat Island Federal Arena, which opened in fall 2014.
-All of Stony Brook’s men’s and women’s programs offer athletic scholarships.
+Stony Brook’s Department of Athletics sponsors 18 Division I varsity intercollegiate athletics programs that compete at the NCAA Division I level.
+Our world-class facilities include the 12,300-seat Kenneth P. LaValle Stadium and a sports complex housing the 4,000-seat Island Federal Arena, which opened in fall 2014.
+All of Stony Brook’s men’s and women’s programs offer athletics scholarships.

 Stony Brook Southampton, on Long Island’s East End, is home to the Southampton Arts MFA programs and summer workshops, the School of Marine and Atmospheric Sciences’ Marine Sciences Center, and the undergraduate residential Semester by the Sea program in marine sciences.

 SUNY Korea, a partnership between Stony Brook University, the State University of New York (SUNY) and the South Korean government, opened its doors in March 2012 as the first American university established on Korean soil.
 It is also the first university to join the Songdo Global University Campus.